SCANA being investigated by federal grand jury over failed nuke project

 “The company intends to cooperate with the government's investigation,” SCANA’s news release said.
 “No assurance can be given as to the timing or outcome of this matter.”

+State-owned Santee Cooper, which owns a 45-percent stake in the V.C.
+Summer venture, also has received a subpoena, a spokeswoman said Thursday.

+“Our intention is to fully cooperate and comply with the request for documents,” spokeswoman Nicole Aiello said.

-News of the ongoing federal grand jury investigation has been circulating in certain legal and political circles for several weeks but has not been generally known.
+News of the federal grand jury has circulated in recent weeks in certain legal and political circles but was not widely known until today.

 SCANA, and its subsidiary, SCE&G, have been under intense scrutiny since they walked away from a nuclear expansion project after spending $9 billion on the effort over the past decade.
 The company charged ratepayers at least $1.7 billion for the work and has indicated it wants more from customers to shut down the project.

-SCANA’s shares are now trading in the $57 range, sharply down from earlier this year when the stock hit a high in the $75 range.
+SCANA’s shares were trading in the $57 range on Thursday morning, sharply down from earlier this year when the stock hit a high in the $75 range.

-SCANA’s partner, state-owned Santee Cooper, was not mentioned in SCANA’s news release.

-Both companies met with state legislative panels investigating why the project failed last week and earlier this week.
-Among other things, legislators have been trying to determine whether SCANA concealed information from state regulators and regulators about problems the project was having long before the shutdown announcement was made July 31.
+Officials from both companies met with state legislative panels investigating why the project failed last week and earlier this week.
+Among other things, legislators have been trying to determine whether SCANA concealed information from state lawmakers and regulators about problems the project was having long before the shutdown announcement was made July 31.

 About 18 months before the announcement, SCANA received a report from the Bechtel Corp. outlining an array of problems but declined to release the document.